tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

-it’s been mentioned several times already that the basic principles of the tholonic model should exist in any sustainable model, be it form or idea, if all creation follows the same rules.
+it’s been mentioned several times already that the basic principles of the tholonic model should be discoverable in any sustainable model, be it form or idea, if all creation follows the same rules.

-To test this we would need to find a model that has existed for many years, purports to explain the nature of reality,  is expressed in a language compatible with geometry or mathematics, which would be necessary to make valid comparisons with the thologram as it is also based on geometry and mathematics.
+To test this we would need to find a model that has existed for many years, purports to explain the nature of reality,  is expressed in a language compatible with, or translatable to, geometry or mathematics, which would be necessary to make valid comparisons with the thologram as it is also based on geometry and mathematics.

 Many religious, spiritual and legendary models claim to shed light on the mystery of reality, and even though we can find metaphorical parallels within the thologram, that is not sufficient to make a solid case.
 We need something more quantified.